ArnavShukla1/AI-Trainer/README.md

 # AI-Trainer
-Using Human Pose Detection to Identify and Give Feedback on Workout Form
+Using computer vision and machine learning to correct improper weightlifting form.
 # Abstract:
 # Introduction:
 # Approach: